ahmedfgad/GeneticAlgorithmPython/docs/source/gacnn.md

 ## Steps to Build and Train CNN using Genetic Algorithm

-The steps to use this project for building and training a neural network using the genetic algorithm are as follows:
+The steps to use this project for building and training a CNN using the genetic algorithm are as follows:

 - Prepare the training data.
 - Create an instance of the `pygad.gacnn.GACNN` class.